 Be the exception and do not copy your work from photographs or other sources.
 This means no fan art, no anime, no manga, no celebrity portraits, nothing from another artist’s work.

-This student did this charcoal drawing below, completed the drawing by setting up a chair in a dynamic position and then arranged shoes throughout the scene to create a lively composition.
+The student did this charcoal drawing above, completed the drawing by setting up a chair in a dynamic position and then arranged shoes throughout the scene to create a lively composition.
 He took the self-initiative to construct a set up that would be visually exciting to draw from.
 Take the time to create subjects that you’re engaged in, you won’t always stumble on an interesting scene to draw, sometimes you have to take the initiative to create it yourself.

 2) Have a variety of subject matter.